IISSI2-IS-profs/Deliverus-Backend-2022-2023/README.md

     * `database/migrations` folder: where the database schema is defined
     * `database/seeders` folder: where database sample data is defined
 * `middlewares` folder: various checks needed such as authorization, permissions and ownership.
-* `controllers` folder: where business logic is implemented, including operations to the database
 * `controllers/validation` folder: validation of data included in client requests.
 One validation file for each entity
 * `config` folder: where some global config files are stored (to run migrations and seeders from cli)
 * `example_api_client` folder: will store test requests to our Rest API
 * `.vscode` folder: VSCode config for this project